Baseng0815/Webpage/markdown/2022_japan_blog.md

 - 2021-01-11: First contact with international office, basic information and dates
 - [2020-12-23](./2022_japan_blog.html#first-contact): First contact with faculty, basic information
 - 2020-07-20: Enrolment at university

+## Final preparations

+Oh lord, two more days to go!
+Although receiving the visa was the last major step regarding organization, there were still a lot of preparations to be done.

+Probably the most important thing to consider is how to get to that sweet sweet money you need for your daily expenses.
+Japan is still a cash-based society so you need to be able to withdraw cash.
+Fortunately, every 7-11 convenience store has an ATM run by SevenBank which you can use to withdraw cash.
+I only had a debit card until this point so I went to my bank and asked them for a credit card.
+I also learned that my debit card is *Maestro*-capable which means I can use it globally as a MasterCard.
+I now have two cards which should both work, but I'm probably gonna use my Maestro card since the MasterCard has horrendous fees of like 5%.

+I also bought some new electronics in the form of a tablet and noise-cancelling headphones to use on the flight.
+In addition, I will bring my old headphones as a backup in case something goes wrong as I can't live without music.

+I will also bring my laptop of course and try to kill some time doing programming challenges or learning new stuff.
+I'm also gonna make use of the nice [torrent helper](https://github.com/Baseng0815/nyaahelper) I've written a few days ago to download an ungodly amount of Anime.
+Thirteen hours is not **that** terrible, but I guess having something to do is still nice.

+Aside from money and electronics, I also bought daily necessarities like new clothing, shampoo and toothpaste.
+A new suitcase was also necessary.
+The airline limits total weight to 23kg and total inner dimensions to something like 158cm, so be careful to not exceed this limit.
+I'm planning to pack lightly anyway as I'll be doing laundry each week and want to take lots of stuff from Japan back home!

+## MySOS

+Japan at the current point of time is still closed to foreign tourism due to the ongoing pandemic.
+Fortunately, it reopened a few months ago to international students which was great news for me!
+Despite reopening the borders, there are still lots of strict measures in place which basically means you need to do a shit ton of stuff to be able to enter.

+First of all, you need to be tested negatively for Covid at most 72h before the flight.
+I depart on tuesday which means I need to get tested on monday.
+The Japanese government has given out a special form which needs to be filled out by the testing institution to confirm stuff like exact testing method used and so on.
+You also need a Covid vaccination certificate which most people should probably have.
+In my case, a scan of the EU one was enough.

+Although these documents can be submitted in paper-form at the arrival destination, it could take some time for the staff to confirm so there are pre-departure processes in place, namely Fast Track and Visit Japan Web.
+Fast Track works by downloading the MySOS app and completing four steps:

+1. Questionnaire
+2. Pledge
+3. Covvid vaccination certificate
+4. Negative covid test

+I have completed the first three steps and they were already positively confirmed by the app.
+The app background currently is red, but it's supposed to turn green once I submit my negative covid test.
+I am then able to show the green screen to staff at the airport without any additional questioning.

+MySOS was working fairly well for a government-issued app, but it still suffered from long loading times which took place in the foreground, blocking off all other activity.
+And while the app itself could be set to English, the sites it redirected to stayed in Japanese, at least for me.
+I still managed to figure everything out somehow, but other people might have been in trouble.
+So much for app design, but it works, so eh.

+Visit Japan Web basically needs the same information but is used to more smoothly pass immigration.
+It can also be used to declare customs, but that doesn't apply to me.
+I've yet to fill it out, but it'll hopefully be just as smooth as the Fast Track experience.

 ## Visa received